How to get started in the project

 The engineering team, which works on creating CAD models, turning designs into buildable prototypes, and all-around engineering tasks

-There are also specialized sub-teams within engineering that work on a specific area, such as aeronautics
+There are also specialized groups within engineering that work on a specific area, such as aeronautics/astrodynamics and electronics.

-The software team, which focuses on developing and maintaining our open-source software, documentation, and web content (including our website).
+The software & web development team, which focuses on developing and maintaining our open-source software (and software libraries), documentation, and web content (including our multiple websites).
 Experience in physics/engineering is a bonus, but not required.
 If you’re a developer, this might be the place for you!

-Again, we have specialized sub-teams in software development, including the embedded development team, which (as the name suggests) works on embedded systems and microcontrollers for our hardware
+The embedded development team, which (as the name suggests) works on embedded systems and microcontrollers for our hardware.

 The media team, which works on communicating and promoting the project through art, video, music, and other mediums, as well as designing our posters, website, and software user interfaces (UIs).

-This is especially suited to anyone with experience or interest in the visual arts (in particular digital art, photography, film production, motion graphics, and graphic design)
+This is especially well-suited to anyone with experience or interest in the visual arts (in particular digital art, photography, film production, motion graphics, and graphic design) or music.

-The community & outreach team, which focuses engaging with the community, helping out, and spreading the awareness of Project Elara and encouraging more people to join us. volunteering, fundraising, or public speaking.
+The community & outreach team, which focuses engaging with the community, helping out, and spreading the awareness of Project Elara and encouraging more people to join us.
+This includes volunteering, fundraising, public speaking/presenting, and seeking out potential partners for Project Elara.

 Please also make sure that you let us know how you’d like to keep in touch with us, so that we can work together more easily - again, our work is highly collaborative in nature.
+Our main platform is Discord and all of our leaders are on Discord, but we can accomodate other platforms.
 If you try a role and find that you don’t like it, that’s okay!
 Just let us know, we are happy to help you find something you enjoy doing!

 Step 6: Next steps¶

 Once you’ve done all the previous steps, you’re all set to start working with us!
-What to do next depends on which division you wish to join.
-We’ll go through the things to do for each of our divisions, one-by-one.
+What to do next depends on which team/division you wish to join.
+Our leaders are more than happy to guide you through the process.

 We post all of our tasks on our general project tracker.
 Just let us know which task(s) you’d like to work on by adding a comment under the task(s), or by sending us a message: you can take whichever tasks interest you!
 In each task, we list out the work description in detail, as well as relevant sections in the Handbook for any background knowledge required.
 You are also welcome to work on improving this Handbook itself in the Elara Handbook repository!